Holly Peterson

 Holly Peterson (born 1964) is an American producer, journalist, and novelist.
-The daughter of Peter George Peterson, she was a contributing editor for Newsweek magazine, an editor-at-large for Talk magazine, and a producer for ABC News, where she covered global politics.
+Formerly a contributing editor for Newsweek magazine, an editor-at-large for Talk magazine, and a producer for ABC News, Peterson has worked as an author since 2007.

 Early life and education

-Holly Peterson was born in 1964 Chicago, Illinois, the daughter of Peter George Peterson and psychologist Sally Peterson.
+Holly Peterson was born in 1964 in Chicago, Illinois, the daughter of Peter George Peterson and psychologist Sally Peterson.
 Her stepmother is Joan Ganz Cooney, the co-creator of the children's television program Sesame Street.
 Her stepfather, Michael Carlisle, is a partner at the book publishing company Inkwell Management.

-She lived in Washington D.C. in elementary school and then moved to New York City, where she attended Brearley School and Dalton School before graduating from Phillips Academy in Andover, Massachusetts, in 1983.
-She majored in History and Russian Language and Literature at Brown University.

 Career

 After college, she worked in Washington, D.C. as a radio producer for the political consulting firm Squier/Eskew run by Robert Squier and Carter Eskew.
-She then moved back to New York where she was hired by ABC News and where she remained a producer of both Primetime Live with Diane Sawyer and Sam Donaldson and World News Tonight with Peter Jennings for a dozen years, winning a National Press Club Award and a television news Emmy Award for Outstanding Coverage of a Single Breaking News event for the 1991 coup that dissolved the USSR during Christmas of that year.
+She then moved back to New York where she was hired by ABC News and where she remained a producer of both Primetime Live and World News Tonight for a dozen years, winning a National Press Club Award and a television news Emmy Award for Outstanding Coverage of a Single Breaking News event for the 1991 coup that dissolved the USSR during Christmas of that year.
 She then worked for Tina Brown at Talk magazine in the role of editor-at-large where she penned a column called "Money Talks" and published several long oral histories.
 Peterson worked as contributing editor at Newsweek and wrote several pieces, a cover on Oprah Winfrey and several packages on women and leadership.
 She left the magazine in 2007.

 She is a member of the Council on Foreign Relations.
-She serves on the board of trustees of The Children's Storefront, an independent school in Harlem.
-She is on the board of trustees of the Studio Museum in Harlem and New York Presbyterian Hospital.
+She serves on the board of trustees of The Children's Storefront, an independent school in Harlem as well as the board of trustees of the Studio Museum in Harlem, and New York Presbyterian Hospital.